pellst/imp_msstudio_init/IMProv_msstudio_tut.md

 MassSpecStudio is used to configure the artifacts that are subsequently involved in the following activity diagram:
 ![alt text][logo]

-[logo]: https://github.com/pellst/imp_msstudio_init/raw/master/uml_diag_improv_msstudio.png "msstudio IMProv prep"
+[logo]: https://github.com/pellst/imp_msstudio_init/raw/master/uml_diag_IMPort_msstudio.png "msstudio IMPort prep"

-### Prepare a new IMProv modeling project with **MassSpecStudio**
+### Prepare a new IMPort modeling project with **MassSpecStudio**

-In order to pull together the various data files and prepare the artifacts of a IMProv modeling bundle.
+In order to pull together the various data files and prepare the artifacts of a IMPort modeling bundle.
 The **MassSpecStudio** application provides a wizard that guides the user through the selection of the data files and setup of the various configuration settings required by the IMP modeling run.
 We need to have installed, on a windows o/s, the **MassSpecStudio** application.
-todo: link to the msstudio IMProv Guide so that users can prepare their own IMProv project
+todo: link to the msstudio IMPort Guide so that users can prepare their own IMPort project

-IMProv configuration Wizard:
+IMPort configuration Wizard:

 Project - Init: